Updated: Jul 16, 2020

 Hornady DGX.
 A 4-component bullet with the front end open.
 The object of the front end design is unclear - there is virtually no expansion of bullet diameter, the petals just flatten backwards against the shank.
 Reports of quite worse failure than this are all over Namibia, Botswana and South Africa.

 The Hornady DGS.
-A complicated 4-core bullet using a secret sauce to bond the soft lead to its inner jacket, and that jacket to the outer "steel" jacket which is galvanised with a copper coating.
+A complicated 4-core bullet using a secret glue to stick the soft lead to its inner jacket, and that jacket to the outer "steel" jacket which is covered with copper plating.

 Hornady DGS.
 This report from Zimbabwe.
 It is unclear whether this was the client's bullet or that of the PH.
 It did not even penetrate the shoulder meat but tumbled as it impacted the skin.
 This was the exact malady the previous generation Hornady round nose FMJ suffered -also an open rear end bullet with soft lead inside a too thin jacket.